ahbk/my-nixos/readme.md

-Specification of one or more FastAPI sites to serve
+Definition of per-domain FastAPI apps to serve\.